 - Higher price point

-4. Purina ONE +Plus Large Adult Chicken, 31.1 lb
+4. Purina ONE +Plus Large Adult Chicken 31.1 lb

-- Four antioxidant sources boost immune system
+- Four antioxidant sources provide immune support

 - No artificial flavors or preservatives for a cleaner recipe

-- Immune support blend
+- Immune system support

 - No artificial flavors